talkkonnect/talkkonnect/README.md

 This project is a fork of [talkiepi](http://projectable.me/) by Daniel Chote which was in turn a fork of [barnard](https://github.com/layeh/barnard) a text basedmumble client. talKKonnect was developed using [golang](https://golang.org/) and based on [gumble](https://github.com/layeh/gumble) library by Tim Cooper.
 Most Libraries are however heavily vendored (modified from original).
 You will need to get the vendored libraries from this repo.
-Talkkonnect has implemented the later specs the mumble protocol so please use the talkkonnect vendored libraries (gumble) for building talkkonnect.
+Talkkonnect has implemented using the later specs the mumble protocol, so please use the talkkonnect vendored libraries (gumble) for building talkkonnect.
+Using original gumble library has does not have channel listening features and the build will fail because of missing functions mapped to the vendored version of the gumble library.

 Perip.io has been removed from talkkonnect so this means the respeaker LEDS will not work, however it will now behave and compile on most single board computers without issues.
 For those who really need the LEDS on the respeaker hat you can uncomment out the code re-enabling the SPI LEDS.
+See the commit 6dc0856878c310ae8778bc19baa38153aa7cf5a0 dated March 3, 2023 for the changes commented out MyLEDStrip should you require to build talkkonnect with a respeaker hat with those SPI LEDS.

-[talKKonnect](http://www.talkkonnect.com) was developed initially to run on SBCs.
+[talKKonnect](http://www.talkkonnect.com) was developed initially to run on Linux SBCs.
 The latest version can be scaled to run all the way from ARM SBCs to full fledged X86 servers.
 To compile on X86 archectures you would need to revert back to Tim Cooper's version of GOOPUS (Opus).
-Raspberry Pi 2B,3B,3A+,3B+,4B Orange Pis, PCs and virtual environments (Oracle VirtualBox, KVM and Proxmox) targets have all been tested and work as expected.
+Raspberry Pi 2B,3B,3A+,3B+,4B,400,Zero 2W, Orange PIs, PCs and virtual environments (Oracle VirtualBox, KVM and Proxmox) targets have all been tested and work as expected.
 Rasperry Pi Zero W and Pi Zero WH (Version 1) is not recommended for use with talkkonnect as the CPU in that device is not powerful enough for any real practical use, avoid the Pi Zero W (Version 1) at all costs.
 However the newly released Raspberry Pi Zero Version 2 W is a perfect candidate for talkkonnect, both small and compact and it is highly recommended for those requiring smaller builds.